erickunix/SLM_S2021/Competition/README.md

 |LiuKimCa|62.56   |3|Custom Random Forest     |Python  |
 |NoTeamNameGiven  |45.02   |2|Logistic Regression      |R       |

-All observations in test set were cancelled booking, so you can easily check your score :).
+All observations in test set are cancelled bookings, so you can easily check your score :).
 For `NoTeamNameGiven` only 5000 first observations from predictions were used in assessment.
 Congratulations for all teams!